szczyglis-dev/py-gpt/docs/source/modes.rst

 The progress text is intentionally user-facing rather than hidden chain-of-thought.
 The agent is instructed to describe what it is doing and how it verified the result **without** exposing private reasoning and without numbered labels such as ``Step 1`` / ``Step 2``.
 Important worker/specialist output should be treated as work product that still needs verification when the conclusion matters.

 The switch is snapshotted when a Chat with Agents run starts, so changing it while a run is already in progress does not rewrite that run's prompt.
-It applies to the built-in Chat with Agents main-agent prompts; it does not turn ordinary Chat or legacy Agent modes into step-by-step workflows.
+It applies to the Chat with Agents main agent; it does not turn ordinary Chat or legacy Agent modes into step-by-step workflows.

+Custom main-agent prompts
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The built-in system prompts used by the Chat with Agents main actor can be overridden in ``Settings -> Agents and experts -> Chat with Agents -> Advanced``.
+Four text areas are available: ``Chat primary agent system prompt (custom)``, ``Orchestrator system prompt (custom)``, ``Swarm orchestrator system prompt (custom)``, and ``Step-by-step instruction (custom)``.

+A custom field is active only when it contains non-whitespace text.
+The first three fields replace the built-in role prompt for their corresponding Chat, Orchestrator, or Swarm mode.
+The fourth field replaces the built-in step-by-step execution instruction whenever the ``Step by step`` switch is enabled.
+Leaving any field empty keeps the corresponding built-in default.
+Runtime capabilities, the normal preset/plugin system prompt, RAG/runtime context, and project ``AGENTS.md`` rules are still composed around the selected main-agent prompt by the runtime.

+Each field has a ``From defaults`` button.
+When the field is empty, the button copies the current built-in prompt into the editor immediately.
+When the field already contains text, PyGPT asks for confirmation before replacing it.
+Loading a default only changes the Settings editor; use the normal Settings save action to persist the value.
+This makes the built-in prompt a convenient starting point for a customized version without changing the source file.

 Project rules with AGENTS.md
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^